 I started my professional career as a psychotherapist in 2001.

 In those first years, I worked with people wrestling with substance addiction and patterns of homelessness.
 In subsequent years, I worked with private practice clients facing decades-old abuse, trauma, and grief.
 Way back before I became a therapist, I worked in sexual violence education and advocacy.
 Through it all, I studied the cutting edge of emotional literacy and resilience (and being the social anthropologist I am, I also studied comparative religion, mythology, women’s history, and the use of art for social change).

-My name is Megan Devine.
-I’ve been a clinical mental health therapist for over 15 years.
 My normal old life was pretty deep: professionally and personally, I spent most of my time under the surface of things.
 I helped people explore their inner worlds, hear their own hearts, find truth and meaning in their lives.

 Grief literature is so loaded with mis-information and well-meaning but utterly wrong ideas about what it means to be in pain.